-- Applications received before December 31st.
+- Applications must be received before December 31st.
 Applications received after this date will be considered for the following year.

 Rules to apply

 - The person nominating the institution is registered as one of the institution’s representative in the IAHPC membership database.
 If you wish to know who are the registered representatives of your institution.
 You can see who are the registered representatives of your institution, by visiting the IAHPC Members page.

 - Nominations are to be submitted online only.